- Apply to UW

-This three-credit S/U course is offered in the spring semester and is for graduate students who want to broaden their skills and knowledge in the area of teaching in higher education.
-This course provides opportunities to develop skills and knowledge in order to design learning materials in one's discipline; create a rich, interactive, and productive classroom; successfully assess student learning; develop an effective personal teaching philosophy; and reflect on teaching and learning experiences.
-The course is listed in the Registrar's Spring 2017 Class Schedule under "Other Programs" GRAD-Graduate School.
+This three-credit S/U course is offered in the spring semester for graduate students who want to broaden their skills and knowledge in the area of teaching in higher education.
+Dr. Janel Seeley will provide opportunities to develop skills and knowledge needed to design learning materials; create a rich, interactive, and effective classroom; effectively assess student learning; develop a personal teaching philosophy, and reflect on teaching and learning experiences.
+The course is listed in the Registrar's Spring Class Schedule under "Other Programs" GRAD-Graduate School.
 This course is generally offered in-person on Tuesdays from 4:10-7:00 pm.
 For more information, please contact Janel Seeley at firstname.lastname@example.org.

 This Recognized Student Organization (RSO) is mainly focused on improving the professional and social aspects of being a graduate student.
 GSN activities include research-specific seminars and speakers, focus-group discussions, conference presentation feedback, and social hours.
-For more information, go to the Graduate Student Network at UW Facebook page.
+For more information, please see the Graduate Student Network at UW Facebook page.

 The ECTL has a wealth of resources that promote “best-practice” pedagogies in support of the active pursuit of teaching and learning excellence.
-Some of these resources are highlighted below.
 We encourage graduate assistants to browse our website for more information about the ECTL and the resources we make available to UW’s teaching community.